-Alexis’ worked for the Texas Legislature for ten years, having served as a staff member, communication assistant, and District Director for Senator Leticia Van de Putte.
-She previously worked for the Executive Office for Immigration Review and Federal Bureau of Investigation in the Department of Justice.
+Before joining Andrade-Van de Putte & Associates, Alexis worked for the Texas Legislature for 10 years, having served as a staff member, communication assistant, and District Director for Senator Leticia Van de Putte.

 Alexis holds a Bachelor’s degree in Communications, a Master’s degree in Administration/Communications, and doctoral studies in Organizational Leadership.

-Geraldine Garcia retired from the San Antonio Police Department as Assistant Chief in 2016 after 34 years.
-In that leadership role, Chief Garcia, she had a direct responsibility for several components in managing a police force of nearly 2400 personnel.
+Geraldine J. Garcia retired from the San Antonio Police Department as Assistant Chief of Police in 2016, after 34 years.
+In that leadership role, Chief Garcia, had a direct responsibility for several components in managing a police force of nearly 2400 personnel.
 She oversaw the Operations, Administrative and Operations Support Bureau, and was responsible for the Tactical Support Division and Major Crimes Intelligence Division, while assisting Chief McManus in his duties.